-Mount St. Joseph University (the "University") is committed to providing an educational environment free from discrimination and harassment on the basis of race, color, origin, religion, age, disability, sex (sexual orientation and gender identity) or any other legally protected status.
+Mount St. Joseph University (the "University") is committed to providing an educational environment free from discrimination and harassment on the basis of race, color, national origin, religion, age, disability, sex, pregnancy, sexual orientation, gender identity, or any other legally protected status.
 This policy focuses on incidents of sex discrimination (including sexual harassment and sexual misconduct), domestic violence, dating violence, and stalking.
-For incidents of discrimination, harassment, or retaliation related to race, color, national origin, religion, age, disability, or other legally protected statuses, please see the University's Equal Opportunity and Non-Discrimination Policy.
+For incidents of discrimination, harassment, or retaliation related to race, color, national origin, religion, age, disability, or other legally protected statuses (including sex discrimination outside the scope of Title IX), please see the University's Equal Opportunity and Non-Discrimination Policy.

 This policy applies to all University community members, including students, prospective students, employees, professors, administrators, visitors, or other third-parties.
-This policy applies to all of the University's education programs and activities, which extends to admissions and employment.
-This policy applies not only to conduct occurring within the typical classroom or campus settings, but also to any location owned or operated by the University (or owned or controlled by a student organization that is officially recognized by the University) as well locations, events, or circumstances over which the University exercises substantial control even if it takes place outside of those typical settings.
+This policy applies to all of the University's education programs and activities, which includes but is not limited to, admissions and employment.
+This policy applies not only to conduct occurring within the typical classroom or campus settings, but also to any location owned or operated by the University, owned or controlled by a student organization that is officially recognized by the University, as well as locations, events or circumstances over which the University exerts substantial control even if taking place outside of those typical settings.

 Off-campus conduct that has an actual or potential adverse impact on another's working or learning environment may also violate this policy.
-The University will consider the effects of off-campus conduct-including conduct that did not occur in the context of an education program or activity-when evaluating whether there is a violation of this policy.
-The University expects that all members of its community will help promote a learning and working environment free from the conduct prohibited under this policy.
+The University will consider the effects of off-campus conduct-including conduct that did not occur in the context of an education program or activity-when evaluating whether there is a violation of Title IX of the Education Amendments of 1972 and/or this University policy.
+The University expects that all members of its community will help promote a learning environment free from the conduct prohibited under this policy.

-2. SEX DISCRIMINATION, INCLUDING SEXUAL HARASSMENT, SEXUAL ASSAULT AND OTHER SEXUAL MISCONDUCT
+2. SEX DISCRIMINATION, INCLUDING SEXUAL HARASSMENT, SEXUAL ASSAULT, AND OTHER SEXUAL MISCONDUCT